-The sewage system re-inspection program for 2013 began by selecting properties to be involved, making contact with property owners, and informing them of the inspection to take place.
-A site visit was made and either a visual inspection took place, or both a visual and a tank inspection was completed.
+The sewage system re-inspection program for 2017 began by selecting properties to be involved, contacting property owners, and informing them of the inspection to take place.
+A site visit was made and either a visual inspection took place, or a visual and a tank inspection was completed.
 An inspection report was filled out and the owner was notified of any deficiencies to be rectified.
-The results for the 149 inspections completed in 2013 were compiled and this report is the culmination of those efforts.
+The results for the 113 inspections completed in 2017 were compiled and this report is the culmination of those efforts.